Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 - Placement of pantry is important

 Decide if you want a pantry entrance that will be hidden or more noticeable.
-Some kitchen pantries have a discreet sliding door that blends in with the cabinet finishes.
-While this works well for some kitchens, we opted for an entrance that would stand out.
+Some farmhouse kitchen pantries have a discreet single sliding barn door that blends in with the cabinet finishes.
+While this works well for some kitchens, we opted for an entrance that is a little more bold.

-The doors are made with raw white oak and a lacquer finish over the top.
-Glass doors are appealing but I also wanted a mixture of wood.
+The double doors are made with raw white oak and a lacquer finish over the top.
+Glass doors are appealing but I also wanted a mixture of wood to really embellish the farmhouse style.
 The natural wood blends well with the other finishes.
-The glass design in the doors helps to let more natural light into the pantry, making the small space feel less confined.
+The glass design in the doors helps to let more natural light into the pantry, making the space feel less confined.

 Placement

 Finding the perfect place for your pantry is important for the overall design of your kitchen.
 You will want to have fairly easy access to your cooking area and main appliances.
-It might be hard to have to walk to the opposite side of the kitchen every time you need an item from your pantry for prep.
+It might be hard to have to walk to the opposite side of the kitchen every time you need pantry items for prep.

 Also keep in mind that you want a seamless look transitioning between your pantry and your kitchen, possibly even your dining room.
-Everything should flow and look like it belongs.
+Everything should flow and look like it belongs in the functional space.

 - Choose appliances that you don't mind having in another space

 When planning out where to store appliances, it's a great idea to include your smaller items inside your walk-in pantry.
-Moving appliances into the pantry is a great solution to free up space in your kitchen for extra storage.
+Moving appliances into the pantry is a great solution to free up ample space in your kitchen for extra storage, or simply to create clean and clutter-free countertops.

 When your pantry isn't very wide, creating a list of your must-haves is a priority.
 We put our microwave in the pantry, as well as this Elkay Water bottle filler and a pebble ice machine, my husband's must-have.
 A walk-in pantry is also optimal for smaller appliances like a coffee machine, KitchenAid, wine fridge or toaster.